The latest Global Peace Index has just named the most dangerous countries in the world.

 What is the roughest city in Europe?

-The roughest city in Europe has recently been named as Bradford, in the UK, according to 2022 crime data from Numbeo.
+The roughest city in Europe has recently been named as Bradford, in the UK, according to recent crime data from Numbeo.
 This takes into account increases in crime over the past three years, plus thefts, robberies and attacks.

-Is Europe safe with the war?
+Is Europe still safe with the war in Ukraine?

 Are European countries safer than America?